-So, what have those who’ve mastered WFM have in common?
+So, what do those who’ve mastered Workforce Management have in common?
 Here are five practices shared by nearly all the world-class customer care organizations I’ve encountered:

 The problem with this is that, while reports may show that the center is meeting its service level goal over the course of each day, reports won’t show how many customers “fell through the cracks” during short-lived spikes in call volume, or how overstaffed the center might have been during sporadic lulls.
 In contrast, by forecasting at the half-hour level, or at least the hourly level (still not ideal), contact centers are able to better match staff to the inherently dynamic workload it must contend with every day.